 The aims of the CEC are to engage research, policy, and practice stakeholders in the translation of research into policy and practice as well as identification of real-world policy and practice issues that require research and to provide innovative education and training opportunities to build a pipeline of researchers and practitioners prepared to address the complex issue of child maltreatment.

 Co-Directors of the Community Engagement Core (CEC)

-Co-Directors, Drs.
-David Patterson Silver Wolf, a professor at the Brown School and Nancy Weaver, a professor St. Louis University lead the CEC for the purpose of translating evidence from the two core research projects into activities for policy stakeholders at the local, state and national levels.
+Co-Directors Dr. Nancy Weaver and Dr. Trish Kohl lead the CEC for the purpose of translating evidence from the two core research projects into activities for policy stakeholders at the local, state, and national levels.

 - National Indian Child Welfare Association (NICWA)

 - National Parents as Teachers (PAT)

 - St. Louis Center for Family Development

 - St. Louis Child Abuse and Neglect Network

 - Missouri Children’s Division